cs-ieee-ist/cs-essentials/content/topics/bash/permissions.md

 ```bash
 chmod a=rwx someFile
 ```
-* Adding permissions to owner
+* Adding permissions to the owner

 ```bash
 chmod u+x someFile
 ```
-* Removing permissions to group
+* Removing permissions to the group

 ```bash
 chmod g-rw someFile